-A company limited by guarantee is a great company structure if you're starting up a not-for-profit organisation.
+A Limited by Guarantee company is a great company structure if you're starting up a not-for-profit organisation.
 Here at Quick, we can get you a company limited by guarantee securely registered within hours.
-Start your company limited by guarantee from as little as £20.
-To register your company limited by guarantee, simply navigate to the Start Up page.
+Start your company limited by guarantee from as little as £22.

 The members do not own the company as there are no shares.
 In fact, the Articles of Association will usually prevent distribution of the company's assets to the guarantors.
 This consolidates the concept of it being a not-for-profit organisation as the money made is used to push the company objectives forward.
 However, these clauses can be changed by the members allowing them to have distributions, but this would lose its status as a not-for-profit organisation and it could not qualify as a charity.